langurmonkey/gaiasky/docs/User-interface.rst

 Spacecraft UI controls
 ======================

-The spacecraft mode UI is described in  the `spacecraft mode section <spacecraft-mode>`.
+The spacecraft mode UI is described in  :ref:`spacecraft-mode`.